MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

   ),
   caption: [Abstract representation of scientific concept] )<fig:implementation>

+#figure(
+  table(
+    columns: (auto, auto, auto, auto, auto, auto),
+    inset: 10pt,
+    table.header([*Metrics*], [*Scenarios*], [*Protocols*], [*Distances in Meters*], [*Number of Packages*], [*Package size in Bytes*]), [RTT], [Underground], [TCP], [1], [100], [128],
+    [Jitter], [Inner City],  [UDP], [10], [1000], [4 096],
+    [Data Rate], [Free Field], [QUIC], [30], [10 000], [16 384],
+    [], [Forest], [], [max], [100 000], []
+  ),
+  caption: [Definition of testing scenarios and variations.]
+)

+// ===

+// === Protocol

+// ==== Scenarios

+// what different combinations will be tested,
+// 100/1000/10_000/100_000 packages
+// 128/4096/16_384 byte per package
+// 1m/10m/30m/maxm

+// do every case 5 times, max meters are not done in every scenario, just how far it can go...

+// ==== metrics

+// which metrics will be measured

+// === Sceneries
+// which are representable for real life scenarios...
+// underground
+// forrest
+// city
+// field

+// What do I want to achieve?
+// Test one time with bluetooth off and one time with bluetooth on since iPhones use the same antenna for both, which has already caused slow wifi connections when peer to peer was enabled...
+// Bluetooth doesnt turn off completely
+// I want to test different scenarios, so I know which transport protocol performs best under certain circumstances and environments.
+I want to test different payload sizes, package count from perspective of !application level!.
+The metrics should be captured depending on distance and other environmental factors like obstacles.

+// capture:
+// distance
+// obstacles
+// outside temperature

+// different scenarious:
+// underground
+// forrest
+// city
+// field

+// do these different scenarios with:
+// 100/1000/10_000/100_000 packages
+// 128/4096/16_384 byte per package
+// 1m/10m/30m/maxm

+// do every case 5 times, max meters are not done in every scenario, just how far it can go...

+// also include seperately a comparison between tcp options, noDelay and noPush

+// done -> inPr -> notStarted
+// code -> test -> write thesis

+// #todo([
+//   == Backend <backend>

+//   #lorem(35)#v(1.3cm)

+//     *Hints for code listings in Typst*:

+//   The way to include source code in your document is
+//   discussed and shown in #link("https://typst.app/docs/reference/text/raw/").
+//   For this template we provide a custom macro/function _fhjcode_ to support listings with
+//   code pulled in from external files and with line numbering.
+For example:

+//   *For example:* We implemented a minimal #emph[script] in Python to manage a secure `Message`s
+//   in object oriented ways.
+See @lst:Message and @lst:SecureMessage for a minimal `SecureMessage` class.
+//   ])

+//   #figure(
+//     align(
+//       left,
+//       // we use a custom template (style), defined in fh.typ
+//       // the files are expected in subfolder "source"
+//       // optionally, specify firstline/lastline
+//       fhjcode(code: read("/code-snippets/msg.py"), lastline: 5),
+//     ),
+//     // we use a custom flex-caption), to allow long and short captions
+//     // (the short one appears in the outline List of Figures).
+//     // This is defined in `lib.typ`.
+//     caption: flex-caption(
+//       [Defining a base class in Python.
+Here, the base class is named _Message_.], [Base class _Message_.],
+//     ),
+//   ) <lst:Message>

+//   #figure(
+//     align(
+//       left, fhjcode(code: read("/code-snippets/msg.py"), firstline: 7, lastline: 17),
+//     ), caption: flex-caption(
+//       [For inheritance we might define a specialised class based on another class.
+//         Here, the specialised class _SecureMessage_ is based on the class _Message_.],
+//       [Specialised class _SecureMessage_.],
+//     ),
+//   ) <lst:SecureMessage>

+// #todo([
+//   *For example:* As shown in @lst:SecureMessage the secure version of the class is just a
+//   stub where further improvements and extensions have to be applied.
+// ])

+// #todo([

+//   == Frontend <frontend>

+//   #lorem(35)#v(1.3cm)

+//   *Hints for abbreviations and glossary entries _gls(key)_ in Typst*:

+//   Abbreviations should be written in full length on the first occurrence.
+Later
+//   the short version can be used.
+Therefore, define glossary entries with a _key_ and
+//   a _short_ as well as a _long_ description first (see file _glossary.typ_).
+In
+//   the text you might use `#gls(<key>)` (and `#glspl(<key>)` for plural) usage of
+//   an abbreviation.
+For example:

+//   The system is using #gls("cow") for optimisation.
+The implementation of #gls("cow") can
+//   be changed by ...
+Note the usage of the special configured #gls("gc").
+We
+//   compared many #glspl("gc") to find out .. ],
+// )

 // Great idea — splitting the experimental setup into **Concept** and **Implementation** makes your methodology clearer and more professional.
 Here’s how you can structure each: